 Of course, we're improvising here by using the Water Lock feature, which is intended to be used when you're swimming (it locks the screen so you can swim without water activating it).
 But it works great as a quick parental lock, too, because your watch remains unresponsive to taps for as long as it's enabled.

 It's also easily turned off – if you know how.
-Simply turn the Digital Crown.
+Simply press and hold the Digital Crown.
 You'll see an animation on the screen indicating that the speaker is being cleared of water after your "swim."
 Keep turning it until you hear the beeping tone rise in pitch, and your Apple Watch touchscreen will return to its normal responsive state.